wp-plugins/suggest-review/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Changed option for adding last update stamp to posts.
+You can now select "Yes, if not in exclusion list".

 = 1.2.2 =
 * Added bulk action option to exclude posts (and only posts at this time) from SR.